subsecondtdd/assembly-diagrams/README.md

 get near-instant feedback on their changes.
 The slower, really thorough ones have a different purpose - to verify that everything works before a commit, and for more thorough CI tests.

-## Conventions

-Components are grouped in the follow categories:

-* test code - green
-* infrastructure - pink
-* production code  - light blue

-This makes it easier to distinguish between different types of components.
-It also makes it easier to quickly spot what's essential about an assembly:

-* How fast is it? (less infrastructure means faster tests)
-* How much confidence does it give? (less production code means less confidence)
-* How easy is it to diagnose why a test failed? (less production code and infastructure means easier) (fast/slow, with/without infrastructure).

 ## Generate your own assembly diagrams